cs4218/cs4218-project-2024-team09/README.md

 The other members in the team will be able to see an existing team with your team number in the “Join an existing team” section.
 Click Join.

 ## Step 3.
 All of you should be able to see the acceptance page.
 Click on the assignment link to see the project on GitHub.

+## Milestone 2 Contributions
+## Yeo Kai Jiun
+### UI Testing
+(the files listed below are located in the 'tests' folder)
+1. **pageNavigation.spec.mjs:**
+   - **User flow:** User navigates from the home page to the 'About' page, then to the 'Contact' page, then the 'Privacy Policy' page and finally back to the home page.
+   - **Verification:** The UI test verifies that the products and filters are displayed correctly on the home page, and that the links to each page works correctly.
+2. **productFilter.spec.mjs:**
+   - **User flow:** User filters the products on the home page by price range $0 to 19, then $100 or more, then resets the filters.
+User then filters by 'Clothing' category and price range $40 to 59.
+   - **Verification:** The UI test verifies that the products matching the filters are displayed correctly upon filtering.
+3. **productSearch.spec.mjs:**
+   - **User flow:** User searches for 'bread' keyword, then searches for 'shirt' keyword, then searches for 'jeans' keyword.
+   - **Verification:** The UI test verifies that the matching results for each search are displayed correctly.

+### Integration testing
+(the files listed below are located in the 'controllers' folder)
+1. **filterProductIntegration.test.js:** Testing the integration between filterProductController, productModel and the database by simulating a filter request.
+2. **searchProductIntegration.test.js:** Testing the intergration between searchProductController, productModel and the database by simulating a search request.